chika-12/chika-12/README.md

-I am Chika Mark a software engineering students at ALX.
+Eng.
+Chika Mark a software engineering Grad. at ALX

-I’m interested in teaching, machine learning.

-I’m currently learning software engineering

-Looking forward to collaborate